omnigres/omnigres/extensions/omni_httpc/docs/reference.md

 The function returns a prepared request.
 No request is executed at this point.

+!!! tip "Null values in headers"

+    If header name is `null`, it won't create any header.
+If header value is `null`, it'll be serialized as an empty string.

 ### Executing requests

 Requests can be executed using `omni_httpc.http_execute` functions which takes a variadic array